JonathanDPal/charistesting/organizational_scripts/README.md

-I used these five scripts to help me out with keeping everything organized properly.
+I used these scripts to help me out with keeping everything organized properly.

-check.py: This script searched through a top level output directory indicated by command line argument, then indicated how many parameter combinations had been completed and how many were left, based on hard coded values for each parameter.
+check.py: This script searched through a top level output directory indicated by command line argument, then indicated how many parameter combinations had been completed with respect to KLIP and how many were left, based on hard coded values for each parameter.
 It also creates a text file containing all the remaining parameter combinations, where each parameter combination is on one line, with individual parameters seperated by commas.

+check_contrast_detections.py: Same thing as check.py, but
+with contrast and/or detections instead of KLIP runs.

-injection_locations.py: This script will take in some hard coded suggestions for position angles and seperations for injected planets, along with an observation datacube and the locations of its science
+check_injection_locations.py: This script will take in some hard coded suggestions for position angles and seperations for injected planets, along with an observation datacube and the locations of its science